EU, Mexico automakers blast Trump auto tariff plan

 A study released by a U.S. auto dealer group warned that the tariffs could cut U.S. auto sales by 2 million vehicles annually and cost more than 117,000 auto dealer jobs, or about 10 percent of the workforce.

-President Donald Trump has repeatedly suggested he would move quickly to impose tariffs, even before the government launched its probe.
+Trump has repeatedly suggested he would move quickly to impose tariffs, even before the government launched its probe.

 “We said if we don’t negotiate something fair, then we have tremendous retribution, which we don’t want to use, but we have tremendous powers,” Trump said on Wednesday.
 “We have to - including cars.
 Cars is the big one.
 And you know what we’re talking about with respect to cars and tariffs on cars.”